 Opportunities and Threats

 Opportunities in all segments of real estate development are driven by the macroeconomic forces on account of the unique current situation where a large part of the population consists of people less than 24 years of age, that is people who are young and productive.
-The benefits to the economy, commonly termed as the demographic dividend is benefiting the real estate sector.
+The benefits to the economy, commonly termed as the demographic dividend is benefitting the real estate sector.
 The other macroeconomic force is the rapid rate of urbanization on account of migration of population to cities, the growth centres.
+Implementation of Real Estate Regulation and Development Act (RERA) will bring in more transparency to the real estate transactions and boost buyers confidence.
 The disposable income has been steadily increasing and there is easier availability of consumer finance coupled with a declining interest rate trend.
 All the aforesaid aspects result in opportunities in all segments of real estate.

 There are several areas of risk related with:

 |? the title of land and joint development partners|